2026 Public Art Grant Program

 The Waukegan Arts Council shall have the right to reproduce images used by the grant recipient for promotional purposes.

-Each recipient must submit an IRS W-9 form so that the Waukegan Arts Council can issue an IRS 1099 income statement for the recipient’s tax records.
+Before receiving the grant funds, each recipient is required to submit an IRS W-9 form so that an IRS 1099 income statement can be issued by the Waukegan Arts Council for the recipient’s tax records.

 A recipient who does not submit a final report shall be deemed ineligible for any future WAC grant funding.